ziyang04/LLM_pretraining/README.md

 - `data_preprocess/`: WARC/topic cleaners and helpers.
 Keep outputs here.
 - `llama_training/`: LLaMA model, optimizer, training scripts, tokenizer, configs, and BabyLM data.
 - Root: zipped raw archives (if any), this README, and `download_data.sh`.

+## Acknowledgments
+This project was developed as part of the COMP4901B course at the Hong Kong University of Science and Technology (HKUST) in Fall 2025.
+Special thanks to the teaching team for their guidance and support.